Spark-Liang/NoteBook/LOMA/280/ch9 - Life Insurance Policy Ownership Rights.md

       - the assignee's right is limited to the amount of the assignor's debt.

-      - the collateral assignee's right is temporary, until the debt is paid.
+      - the collateral assignee's right is temporary, will end when the debt is paid.

   - **the insurance company is not obligated to act until receive the assignment notification from "assignee".**

 - **transfer by endorsement**

 ###### death of policyowner